+The retail-Company-owned stores segment consists of 56 BHF stores that provide consumers with a friendly and casual environment for buying furniture and accessories.
 The retail furniture industry remains very competitive and includes local furniture stores, regional furniture retailers, national department and chain stores, single-vendor branded retailers and on-line retailers.
-As a whole, our store network with 58 Company-owned stores and 33 licensee-owned stores, ranks in the top 30 in retail furniture sales in the United States.
-Our Company-owned store network peaked at 70 stores in fiscal 2019.
-Since that time, we have closed ten underperforming locations along with two others that are in the process of relocation within their markets.
+As a whole, our store network which includes 31 licensee-owned stores, ranks in the top 30 in retail furniture sales in the United States.
+The following table shows the number of Company-owned stores by state at November 25, 2023: